AllenNeuralDynamics/incf-tutorial-cellranger/README.md

 ![Cell Type Taxonomy](images/cell_type_taxonomy.png)

-This capsule will walk you through processing, clustering and visualization of some of the [10X](https://www.10xgenomics.com/) single-cell transcriptomics data collected from the [primary motor cortex of the adult mouse](https://knowledge.brain-map.org/celltypes/CCN202002013).
-Data has been preprocessed using [CellRanger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) in an upstream capsule.
+This capsule preprocesses some of the [10X](https://www.10xgenomics.com/) single-cell transcriptomics data collected from the [primary motor cortex of the adult mouse](https://knowledge.brain-map.org/celltypes/CCN202002013) using [CellRanger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger).

 You can also find this capsule on GitHub here: [github/incf-tutorial-cellranger](https://github.com/AllenNeuralDynamics/incf-tutorial-cellranger).